Alihasan520/Alihasan520-trading-project/src/trading_project/README.md

-This folder contains thin Databricks notebooks used only to orchestrate workflows.
+This package contains the core project logic.